Combine data from your vulnerability scanner with Illumio's real-time application dependency map to measure and reduce risk exposure

-Know your attack surface with Vulnerability Exposure Score
+Know your attack surface with a Vulnerability Exposure Score

-Vulnerability management solutions use vulnerability scores, which are typically the combined Common Vulnerability Scoring System (CVSS) scores of the vulnerabilities found in a workload.
-Vulnerability scores, while valuable, do not take into account a workload’s connectivity relative to other workloads in an environment.
+Vulnerability management solutions typically use the industry-standard Common Vulnerability Scoring System (CVSS) scores.
+While valuable, these scores do not take into account a workload’s connectivity relative to other workloads in your environment.

 Model policies and alert when a potential exploit is in process